aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 A system can be decomposed into two major elements – policy and details:

-- **Policy** contains the true value of the system, it embodies business rules and procedures.
+- **Policy** contains the true value of the system, it embodies BR and procedures.
 - **Details** enable humans, developers and other systems to communicate with the policy, but that do not impact the behavior of the policy at all.
 Details include databases, servers, frameworks, communication protocols, etc.

 A good architecture recognizes policy as the most essential element of the system while making the details irrelevant to that policy.
 This allows decision about those details to be delayed.